GrahamStrickland/fnc/README.md

 # fnc

-Examples and exercises from [Fundamentals of Numerical Computation - Julia Edition](https://tobydriscoll.net/fnc-julia/home.html) -
-Tobin A. Driscoll & Richard J. Braun
+Examples and exercises in Julia from [Fundamentals of Numerical Computation](https://fncbook.com/) - Tobin A. Driscoll & Richard J. Braun